Peter Duchin: Career

 Duchin formed his first professional band, which played the St. Regis Hotel in New York City, in 1962 thanks in part to his family name and the networking it had made possible.
 The band's style and genres have been described as "a musical approach that incorporates big bands, swing and Broadway songs (and nowadays, old-fashioned rock 'n' roll)."

 Duchin's music was much heard on middle of the road radio in the late 1960s and early 1970s from albums and singles released on the Decca, Bell and Capitol labels.
 His single "Star Dust" reached No. 143 in the Cashbox survey, 1964.

+Also in 1964, Duchin made his acting debut in the film The World of Henry Orient, which also featured Peter Sellers, Angela Lansbury, Tom Bosley, and Phyllis Thaxter, among others.

 From 1985 to 1989, Duchin had a professional partnership with Jimmy Maxwell, leader of the traditional society jazz band in New Orleans.

 By 2009, Duchin's band had played at an estimated 6,000 performances.

 Duchin is an honorary member and former Vice-Chairman of the New York State Council on the Arts.
 He has served on the boards of American Ballet Theatre, Carnegie Hall, Spoleto Festival USA, The Chamber Music Society of Lincoln Center, the board of Trustees for the Glimmerglass Opera of Cooperstown, New York, the Advisory Council for the American Russian Youth Orchestra, the National Jazz Service Organization, the World Policy Institute, and the Citizens Committee For New York City.

 He was also a board member for The Center for Arts Education.